Browser does not support script.

 When you have accrued sufficient sea time to sit an oral exam with the MCA, you are required to apply for an NOE.
 This form can be downloaded from the MCA website and must be returned with ORIGINAL COPIES all of your supporting documentation (sea service testimonials, STCW certificates, exam pass certificates and ENG1) to prove that you are eligible for an oral examination.

 You can take your documents to the MCA in Southampton and they will take photocopies of the originals.
 If you are not able to do this, sending by courier or Royal Mail recorded delivery is the next best thing.
-If you are studying at Warsash, the engineering course leader and a few other members of staff have been given permission by the MCA to authenticate photo copies of your ORIGINAL documents, so you do not have to trust them to the postal service.

 An NOE is valid for five years from date of issue, and for three years after a successful oral exam.
 You must apply for your NOE well in advance of your anticipated exam date as they can take up to six weeks to be processed.